joehagedorn/mokunet/README.md

 # mokunet
-An Iot framework for farm to facility end point deploymwnt
+An Iot framework for farm to facility end points.
+Edge newtork route protococal based on IFC dataset objects